Contents

 - User-facing deletion is restricted and handled by request workflow

-The board audit platform and marketing website are hosted and delivered through Cloudflare infrastructure.
-The School Portal at portal.governanceassurance.co.uk is hosted on Vercel (EU, London region).
-Both providers may log access requests including IP addresses as part of standard secure server operation.
+The marketing website is hosted and delivered through a global content delivery network.
+The School Portal at portal.governanceassurance.co.uk is hosted in the EU (London region).
+Hosting providers may log access requests including IP addresses as part of standard secure server operation.

 4.3 Email (authentication and notifications)